Ureed-Hussain/Traffic-sign-detection-faster-rcnn-custom-neck/README.md

 In this upcoming repository, I implement Faster R-CNN entirely from the ground up, including the backbone, neck, Region Proposal Network (RPN), RoIAlign, classification head, and bounding box regression head.
 Rather than focusing on pretrained convenience, this implementation emphasizes architectural transparency, modularity, and a deeper understanding of the internal mechanics of two-stage object detectors.

-Together, the three repositories—baseline Faster R-CNN, Faster R-CNN with a custom neck, and Faster R-CNN implemented from scratch—form a progressive and well-scoped study of traffic sign detection, advancing from a stable reference model to targeted architectural customization, and finally to a complete end-to-end reimplementation.